mikependon/RepoDB.NET/pages/references/queryexpression.md

 var result = connection.Query<Customer>(new QueryField("Id", Operation.NotIn, new [] { 10045, 10046, 10047, 10048 }));
 ```

-#### Complex Expressions
+#### Disclaimer (Complex Expressions)

-The Linq-Expression parser of the library is not as extended as Entity Framework.
-Therefore, we recommend to always use the [QueryGroup](/class/querygroup) and [QueryField](/class/queryfield) objects when composing a complex expression.
+The support to query objects are massive and well tested with high-quality.
+However, the Linq-Expression parser of the library is not as extended as Entity Framework.
+Therefore, we highly recommend to always use the [QueryGroup](/class/querygroup) and [QueryField](/class/queryfield) objects when composing a complex expressions.

 Try not to do this.